appium/appium-inspector/docs/session-inspector/recorder.md

 !!! tip

-    The recording of Inspector actions does not require the Recorder tab to remain opened.
+    The Recorder tab does not need to remain opened in order to record actions.

 Once recording is enabled and a few actions are recorded, the tab contents are populated with the generated code.